ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - tol_min_angle: Minimum angle tolerance for which tabular correction angles for plies are computed.
   - recompute_ref_directions’: Whether reference directions should be recomputed from tabular angle data or not.
   - element_sets: A list of Element Sets.
   - offset: Offset for imported plies.
 Defines if imported mesh is interpreted as bottom, middle or top ply surface.
-Valid modes are ‘bottom_offset’, ‘middle_offset’, ‘top_offset’
+Valid modes are ‘bottom_offset’, ‘middle_offset’, ‘top_offset’.
   - coord_transform_inputs: Coordinate transform for the imported data.
 Dict with the following properties:
     - “translation_x”, “translation_y”, “translation_z”,
     - “rotation_angle_deg_x”, “rotation_angle_deg_y”, “rotation_angle_deg_z”

-    The data transformed in the following order: Rotation X, Rotation Y, Rotation Z, Translation
+    The data transformed in the following order: Rotation X, Rotation Y, Rotation Z, Translation.

 <a id="compolyx.Model.import_composite_definitions_from_acp_file"></a>